m-View brings wearable Fire Cam to market

-NSW Fire and Rescue, Wilson Security and CSG will begin trialing the wearable camera technology.
+NSW Fire and Rescue, Wilson Security and CSG will begin trialling the wearable camera technology.

 The system is comprised of a Wi-Fi pro camera, which attaches to any shirt, vest or coat and can record high definition 1080p.
 It also features a 150-degree wide angle lens, LED light and infrared light.
 In addition, the live streaming capability can be hosted and stored in a secure cloud or private managed system.